esnvutbrno/ESNcards-generator/README.md

 ## How to produce cards
 ### Installation
-Install all requirements into your python3 enviroment -- all listed in `requirements.txt`.
+Install all requirements into your python3 environment -- all listed in `requirements.txt`.

 ### Download data from gForm
 Download form responses in .csv format, expected headers: